spy16/sabre/README.md

 * Clojure style built-in special forms: `λ` or `fn*`, `def`, `if`, `do`, `throw`, `let*`
 * Simple interface `sabre.Value` (and optional `sabre.Invokable`) for adding custom data types.
 (See [Evaluation](#evaluation))
+* *Slang* (Short for Sabre Lang): A tiny reference LISP dialect built using Sabre.
+  * Contains an Interpreter with REPL.
+  * Some basic standard functions.

 ## Usage